-- Establish a fair and appropriate level of fixed remuneration aiming at attracting high caliber senior professionals who can add value to the Company. - Maintain a balanced approach between fixed and variable remuneration, so as to avoid over relying on variable pay and undue risk taking. - Establish a balanced approach between short and long-term incentives, to ensure there is focus on short term objectives for the companies supervised by the government or by one or more legal persons in public law (article 3:12, § 1, 9° of the Belgian Companies and Associations Code)
+- Establish a fair and appropriate level of fixed remuneration aiming at attracting high caliber senior professionals who can add value to the Company. - Maintain a balanced approach between fixed and variable remuneration, so as to avoid over relying on variable pay and undue risk taking. - Establish a balanced approach between short and long-term incentives, to ensure there is focus on short term objectives that will ultimately contribute to the creation of long-term value creation. - Alignment of executives to shareholder interests and long-term value creation through long-term incentives where the reward is linked to company shares. - Avoidance of undue risk taking by focusing on financial and non-financial performance metrics in variable pay design.